-Greg and I need food, and tonight’s plan is an hour hike to Cafe Campestre in the village of Balgue.
-The unpaved road here in the boondocks is smothered in blackness except for the occasional clusters of fireflies pulsing like demented little Christmas lights, but luckily I have a tiny flashlight to help us navigate.
+Greg and I need food, and our plan is an hour hike to Cafe Campestre in the neighboring village of Balgue.
+Out in the boondocks, the unpaved road is smothered in blackness except for the occasional clusters of fireflies pulsing like demented little Christmas lights.
+Luckily I have a tiny flashlight to help us navigate.

-Reaching our destination and draining a few dangerously large bottles of Victoria Beer, I attempt to order my dinner in Spanish, praying that I haven’t just accidentally ordered a cockroach!
-After dinner we adventurously head home in Ninja mode through the inkiness of the night, and safely reaching the farm’s gate, share a fist-bump in celebration of our nocturnal navigation.
+Reaching our destination and draining a few dangerously large bottles of Victoria Beer, I attempt to order dinner using my smattering of Spanish; praying I haven’t just accidentally requested fried cockroach!
+After a satisfying meal we adventurously head home in the inkiness of the night, and safely reaching the farm’s gate, share a fist-bump in celebration of our Ninja nocturnal navigation.

-Crawling into bed I notice a frightful spider about the size of a Frisbee clinging to mosquito netting above my pillow.
-Unsure of the eight-legged intruder’s intentions, and taking no chances of the sucker ending up in my underpants, I shoot out my palm in a rugby style straight-arm and turn the big splat it into an unsavory smear.
+As I crawl into bed I notice a frightful spider about the size of a Frisbee clinging to mosquito netting above my pillow.
+Unsure of the eight-legged intruder’s intentions, and taking no chances of the sucker ending up in my underwear, I shoot out my palm in a rugby style straight-arm and turn my vanquished foe into an unsavory smear.
 No doubt about it, Nicaragua is the place offering the most crawlers for your dollars!

 For something different today we’re off to Kayak the Rio Istrian, a small estuary meandering inland from Lake Nicaragua.
-We launch beside women standing waist deep in the lake scrubbing laundry on smooth rocks imbedded in piles of cement.
-This is a homemade ‘Nicaragua washing machine’, as the people here are desperately poor, with few being able to afford electricity let alone a real washer.
+We launch beside a few gossiping gals waist deep in the lake scrubbing their laundry on smooth rocks imbedded in mounds of cement.
+This is a homemade ‘Nicaragua washing machine’, as people here are desperately poor, with few being able to afford electricity let alone a real washing machine.

-Kayaking towards the active volcano looming ahead, we glide into the entrance of a swamp-like habitat, home to caimans, turtles, monkeys, and birds.
-After a good explore, we paddle back up the lake into a headwind, which turns into a real workout after snapping off my kayak’s steering rudder pedal.
+Kayaking towards the active volcano looming ahead, we glide into the entrance of a swamp-like habitat home to caimans, turtles, monkeys, and birds.
+After a good explore, we paddle back up the lake into a headwind creating a real workout for me after I snap off my kayak’s fickle steering rudder pedal.

-This paradisiacal island of Ometepe boasts to be the “Oasis of Peace”, and discounting getting here, I would have to concur!
+This paradisiacal island of Ometepe boasts to be the “Oasis of Peace”, and discounting the getting here, I would have to concur!
 It does seem quite ironic however, that such a peaceful place lies in the shadow of an active volcano.
-In any case, it’s now a-boat time to re-cross the massive lake to the mainland.
-This time however, we are definitely going to wait for the large ferry, hoping to save ourselves a shipload of grief!
+In any case, it’s time to re-cross the massive lake back to the mainland.
+This time however, we’re definitely going to wait for the large ferry, hoping to save ourselves a shipload of grief!

-Strong winds make docking tricky for even the big ferry and put us behind schedule.
+Strong winds make docking tricky for even the big ferry and puts us behind schedule.
 Rushing about after disembarking I confirm the fact I cannot fly.
-In an epic stumble I suddenly introduce myself to ‘Mr. Gravity’, donating a strip of epidermis to the ground.
+In an epic stumble, I introduce myself to ‘Mr. Gravity’, donating a strip of epidermis to the ground.
 Damn, now it’s not the boat that’s leaking; it’s me!

-Greg is guffawing over my clumsiness, while I unsuccessfully try convincing him that the ground looked a little sad and I just decided to give it a hug!
+Greg is guffawing over my clumsiness, while I futilely try convincing him that the ground looked a little sad and I just decided to give it a hug!
 Alas, recovering from my ‘random gravity check’, we locate transport and head upcountry.
 Our first impression of Granada is all the charming little houses clothed in cheerful shades of paint.
-Adding to the town’s quaintness is a glut of small horse drawn carts clomping along slender streets, with the imposing turmeric-yellow Granada Cathedral looming in the background.
+Adding to the quaintness is a glut of horse drawn carts clomping along slender streets back dropped by the imposing turmeric coloured Granada Cathedral.

-Arriving in the colonial masterpiece of Leon, reportedly the hottest city in Central America, it happens to be the Immaculate Conception holiday, and the town’s Central Square is full of revelry and celebration with a surplus of munchkins dancing about in wild costumes.
+We move on to the Nicaragua’s second largest city, the colonial masterpiece of Leon; reportedly the hottest city in Central America.
+Our arrival coincides with the Immaculate Conception holiday, and the Central Square is awash in revelry, with a surplus of munchkins gyrating about in wild, oversized costumes.

-Greg heads off on a rum factory tour, but concerned about taking up residence should I decide to join him, I opt to spend the afternoon wandering about town to see what mischief I can muster up.
-At Leon Cathedral, the most prominent of the 18 churches in town, I withdraw my camera to shoot the large stone lions outside before squeezing sideways up a measly stone staircase to walk barefoot on its stunning white domed roof; a pleasant view gazing at the heavy bronze church bells, surrounding volcanos, and festive town below.
+Greg decides to head off on a rum factory tour, but concerned about taking up residence should I decide to join him, I opt to spend the afternoon wandering about town to see what other mischief I can muster up.
+At Leon Cathedral, the most prominent of the 18 churches in town, I withdraw my camera to shoot the large stone lions outside before squeezing sideways up a measly stone staircase to walk barefoot on its stunning white domed roof for a view of the big bronze church bells, surrounding volcanos, and the festive town.

-At long last the day of reckoning has arrived; it’s time for the cockamamie reason I’ve come to Leon.
-In denial of my age, today’s mission is to face my fierce, and appease my adrenaline cravings by tackling the latest and most unusual adventure sport to erupt in Nicaragua; volcano boarding!
+At long last the day of reckoning has arrived, and it’s time for the cockamamie reason we’ve come to Leon.
+In denial of being deep into my sixties, today’s mission is to face my fierce and appease my adrenaline cravings by tackling the latest and most unusual adventure sport to erupt in Nicaragua; volcano boarding!

-To accomplish this, we must first make our way to the ominous Cerro Negro Volcano; yes, those things with lava inside!
+To accomplish this, we must make our way to the ominous Cerro Negro Volcano.
+Yes, those unpredictable things with lava inside!
 This one just happens to be the youngest and most active volcano in Nicaragua.
-I mean, let’s face it, extinct volcanoes can be interesting but active ones – now those are seriously exciting!
+I mean, let’s face it, extinct volcanoes can be interesting, but active ones – now those are seriously exciting!

 This dare-devilish ‘sport’ is prone to some rather nasty accidents, and Greg, ever the sensible one, wants no part of the absurdity other than as a spectator.
 Personally, I find secure and predictable a bit of a snore; but then to each his own.
-Ruminating on many of my most memorable adventures, I realize they all involved a splash of anxiety, a squirt of adrenaline, along with a dash of uncertainty.
+Ruminating on many of my most memorable adventures, I realize they all contained the same ingredients: a splash of anxiety, a squirt of adrenaline, and a dash of uncertainty.

 Climbing into a van, we join six other world travelers also up for the thrill of sliding down an active volcano.
-Sitting on the hard inflexible seats, we’re tossed about like lottery ping pong balls during the 20 mile drive to the mountain.
-Ah yes, testosterone; the male hormone responsible for the stupidest shit in otherwise normal men!
+I probably should grow up, but I just don’t want to feel rushed into it!
+Sitting on the hard inflexible seats we’re tossed about like lottery ping pong balls during a twenty mile drive to the intimidating mountain.
+Ah yes, testosterone; the male hormone responsible for the stupidest shit in otherwise normal men.

-Due to recent seismic activity, the Nicaraguan army has decreed a maximum stay of 1 ½ hours on the mountain.
-Arriving at the base, we’re required to sign in; providing our names, age, and country before being allowed to proceed.
+Due to recent seismic activity, the Nicaraguan army has decreed a maximum stay of 1 ½ hours on the mountain, and arriving at the base we’re required to sign in, providing our names, age, and country before being allowed to proceed.
 No doubt authorities again want the ability to contact next of kin, in case she blows!
 I’m noticing this is a country that seems real big on writing down our names in little books.

-Hoping the mountain Gods will be kind, I climb up the shoe-lacerating scree packing my board and kit bag.
-The desolate black mountain of jagged volcanic shards has slightly less than bugger-all in terms of vegetation and looks eerily like an alien planet.
-With deodorant failing, we reach the summit where a hat-snatching wind attacks my board as if it were a sail.
+Hoping the mountain Gods will be kind, I take a definite detour off the road to maturity, and climb the shoe-lacerating mountain packing my board and kit bag.
+The desolate mountain of black volcanic scree has slightly less than bugger-all in terms of vegetation and looks eerily like an alien planet.
+With deodorant failing, we reach the summit, where a hat-snatching wind attacks my board as if it were a sail.

-Gases smelling like a skunk’s butt crack steam up out of sinister ground too hot to touch on this very active volcano, reminding me of the fearsome power simmering beneath our feet.
-Now, I’m no volcanologist, but I reckon the sooner I put an end to this steamy affair the better.
-With safety first and sexy second, I suit up in a dreadful looking green and yellow jumpsuit, along with knee and elbow pads; while a pathetic set of eye goggles completes my unattractive ensemble, leaving me resembling a ginormous frog eyed parakeet.
+Gases smelling like a skunk’s butt crack steam up out of sinister ground too hot to touch on this very active volcano; reminding me of the fearsome power simmering beneath our feet.
+Now I’m no volcanologist, but I reckon the sooner I put an end to this steamy affair the better!
+With safety first and sexy second, I suit up in a dreadful looking green and yellow jumpsuit, along with knee and elbow pads.
+A pathetic set of eye goggles completes my unattractive ensemble and leaves me resembling a ginormous frog eyed parakeet.

 The instructor offers a brief ‘crash course’ on negotiating one of the world’s most unpredictable landmasses.
 Glossing over the downsides, his spiel is basically to hang on for dear life, and try not to touch the brakes in the unstable scree.
 This is actually quite easy, since there are no brakes; unless, of course, you want to dig in your feet and risk snapping them off at the ankles!